 If you are storing all of your collaboration content, that can mean that you are storing a lot of data over months and years.
 As time passes, stored data serves less business value (or even legal value) because it is so outdated.

 At that point the data is really only a liability that could get in the wrong hands.
 To control risk and reduce storage costs, organizations commonly implement retention policies to purge data after a set period of time.
 When selecting an archive solution for your digital workplace, ask if they also offer retention capabilities.

-Aware by Wiretap is your one-stop solution for your digital collaboration compliance needs:
+Aware is your one-stop solution for your digital collaboration compliance needs:

 Aware scans files content, size and type as well as message content—configurable to catch even the most nuanced instances of potentially illegal sharing.